 Even if your outdoor chair cushions are in good shape like mine are, covering them using any of my easy techniques will give you options to change the color and pattern for special occasions or just on a whim.

 I wanted to cover my cushions since the solid off-white color gets mildew stains and shows dirt very quickly.

 I found this fabric at JoAnn Fabrics.
 I waited to buy it until I had a 40% off coupon.
 It is indoor/outdoor fabric like Sunbrella that is easy to clean and maintain.

 The pillow back cushions were made using Solarium Rydell Summer.
 The fabric on the seat cushions is: Solarium Dazzle Ocean

 I made these outdoor chair cushion covers the same way I made the covers for the cushions on my DIY slipcovered sofa that I used to have in my living room.

 I call it semi-sewing where I still use a sewing machine, but skip the standard box cushion cover that usually has piping and a zipper.

-The back cushions are simply big pillows that I made really simple covers for using one long length of fabric.
+The back cushions are simply big outdoor pillows that I made really simple covers for using one long length of fabric.

 How to Make Outdoor Chair Cushion Covers

-At the end of this post you will find a listing all my cushion cover posts so you can choose which one will work the best for the seating cushions in your home.
+At the end of this post you will find a listing of all my cushion cover posts so you can choose which one will work the best for the seating cushions in your home.